pivotal/docs-tap/cloud-native-runtimes/how-to-guides/troubleshooting.hbs.md

 # Troubleshooting Cloud Native Runtimes

-This topic tells you how to troubleshoot Cloud Native Runtimes, commonly known as CNRs, installation or configuration.
+This topic tells you how to troubleshoot Cloud Native Runtimes, commonly known as CNRs, installation, or configuration.

-## <a id='reconcile-fails'></a> Installation fails to reconcile app/cloud-native-runtimes
+## <a id='reconcile-fails'></a> Installation fails to reconcile app/cloud-native-runtimes>

 ### Symptom